Aguillares/LIAT-Demo-Picking-Up-Strawberries/README.md

   ![](https://github.com/Aguillares/LIAT-Demo-Picking-Up-Strawberries/blob/master/images/Explanation/DeltaStrawWCamera2.png)

-  When it is in the middle, now it will make all the calculations to approach the chosen strawberry.
+  When it is in the middle, now it will make all the calculations to approach to the chosen strawberry.

   **Getting the Strawberry Distance**